Inspections & Inventories

 Throughout the property:

-• Carbon monoxide alarms — test in rooms with solid fuel or gas appliances.
+Carbon monoxide alarms: test in rooms with a solid-fuel or gas appliance.

-• Heating, does the heating system operate correctly?
-Any cold radiators, unusual noises, or pilot light issues?
+Heating: does the system operate correctly, with no cold radiators, unusual noises or pilot-light issues?

-• Ventilation — are extractor fans working in kitchen and bathroom?
-Adequate ventilation to prevent condensation mould?
+Ventilation: are the extractor fans working in the kitchen and bathroom, and is there adequate ventilation to prevent condensation mould?

 Kitchen: